bibhash1996/mastering-kubernetes/vote-app/readme.md

 For debugging pods : we can use kubectl port forwarding to forward requests to your pods directly using kubectl
     `kubectl port-forward api-5df6bcc597-2djfx 8080:8080`

+*Note*
+To use annotations in LoadBalancer Service type to deploy NLB instead of Classinc LOB deployed otherwise.

+Better approach is to use Ingress along with Ingress controllers for advance routing mechanisms based on path, domains and subdomains.